AdobeDocs/experience-manager-65.fr-FR/help/assets/assets-workflow.md

 >[!NOTE]
 >
->If a workflow available in Classic UI is not available in Touch enabled UI, like [!UICONTROL Request to Activate] and [!UICONTROL Request to Deactivate], see [make workflow models](/help/sites-developing/workflows-models.md#classic2touchui).
+>If a workflow available in Classic UI is not available in Touch-enabled UI such as [!UICONTROL Request to Activate] and [!UICONTROL Request to Deactivate], see [make workflow models](/help/sites-developing/workflows-models.md#classic2touchui).

 ## Application d’un workflow à une ressource {#apply-a-workflow-to-an-asset}